-The information in this PDS may change over time.
-We may update this information where this does not involve a material adverse change and make it available to you, where permitted by law, at www.antipodes.com.
-You can also obtain updated information by contacting the Investment Manager.
-A paper copy of any updated information is available free on request.
-If a change is considered materially adverse, we will issue a supplementary PDS. by making an application to acquire a unit, you agree to receive certain communications and disclosures in relation to the Fund and units in digital form.
+The information in the PDS and Additional information to the PDS may change over time.
+We may update this information where this does not involve a material adverse change and make it available to you, where permitted by law, via the Fund's webpage.
+You can also obtain updated information by contacting us.